-Here are the reasons not to install macOS Sierra and the reasons you should upgrade to macOS Sierra 10.12.2 today.
-For most users the reasons to install macOS Sierra outweigh the drawbacks, but for the first few months there are important reasons to wait — even for smaller updates.
+Here are the reasons not to install macOS Sierra and the reasons you should upgrade to macOS Sierra 10.12.6 today.
+For most users the reasons to install macOS Sierra outweigh the drawbacks, but for there are still some important reasons to wait — even for smaller updates.
 You may also want to wait for the macOS High Sierra release date we expect in September or October.

 Apple began automatically downloading the macOS Sierra update to many computers earlier this year and you may see it show up on your Mac unexpectedly.
-This is prompting more users to install macOS Sierra even though it is not required.
+This is prompting more users to install macOS Sierra even though it is not a required upgrade.

 Many users are asking if they should upgrade from OS X El Capitan to macOS Sierra or upgrade from OS X Yosemite to macOS Sierra and this will help you make that decision based on your specific situation.